 "MA Global Education and International Development aspires to re-think education and international development for an increasingly globalised world.
-You are warmly invited to develop your educational expertise within the Centre for Education Studies, and to join Warwick’s vibrant international development community.”
+You are warmly invited to develop your educational expertise within Education Studies, and to join Warwick’s vibrant international development community.”

 About MA Global Education and International Development